neovibrant/ubuntu-dual-boot-encrypted/README.md

 Since the disk already has an EFI partition created by Windows, we don't need to create another one.

-The easier way to do this is to a graphical utility included with the Ubuntu Live disk.
+The easier way to do this is to use a graphical utility included with the Ubuntu Live disk.
 It's called "Disks".
 To find it, just press the Super key (the Win key on your keyboard) and type Disks in the search box.

 ##### Boot partition